Valloric/val.markovic.io/content/articles/recommended-books-on-modern-investing-and-personal-finance.md

 If you can read only two, go with the _Guide_ and the _Pillars_.
 If just one, then the _Pillars_.
 But preferably all of them.
-That's it, you can stop reading this blog post if you wish.
+That's it, you can stop reading this article if you wish.

 Greater Appetite
 ----------------